An Academic Staff Appeal Committee will be convened as required.

 The procedures set out below will be carried out in confidence (unless otherwise agreed by the parties involved) and will not prejudice the current employment or future career prospects of the member of staff submitting an appeal.
 All related records (including those of the hearing) will be held in accordance with the Data Protection Act 1998.

 Procedure for Submission of Appeal

-Members of staff in the Education and Research Job Family have the right of appeal against decisions in relation to their appointment or progression made by the Academic Staff Committee, Research Fellow Sub-Group (of the Academic Staff Committee), Teaching Fellow Sub-Group (of the Academic Staff Committee), Professorial Advisory Committee or the Professorial Appointing Committee.
+Members of staff in the Education and Research Job Family have the right of appeal against decisions in relation to their appointment or progression made by the Academic Staff Committee, or Teaching Fellow Sub-Group (of the Academic Staff Committee).

 Appeals must clearly state the grounds on which the appeal is being made and must be submitted in writing to the Director of Human Resources within ten working days of the member of staff receiving notification of the decision of the Committee/Sub-Group.

 In the event that a simple error (for example, procedural) is discovered, the matter will be referred back to the relevant Committee/Sub-Group for consideration as if for the first time.

 Procedure for Hearing